alberthuynh91/notes/forwardJS-2017/mobile-web-performance.md

 ## Current Ecosystem
 - Less than half of the world are still not online
 - We have to be conscious of screen size, RAM, battery life, and CPU capabilities.
-- Our websites are now a lot bigger, which is why on 3g is not performing the same way as it was previously
+- Our websites are now a lot bigger, which is why 3g is not performing the same as it was in the past

 ## Loading a page
 - Download - # of files needed for the page